fjnlab/PD_exome-seq/Filtering/README.md

 ***Variant quality filtering***

-Variant quality score recalibration (GATK v3.7 VQSR) was performed to exclude low quality SNP calls.
+Variant quality score recalibration (VQSR, GATK v3.7) was performed to exclude low quality SNP calls.
 Low quality genotype calls (DP <8 and GQ <20) were excluded.
 Variants with low call rates in cases, controls and all samples respectively (<95%), failed tests for Hardy-Weinberg equilibrium (P<1×10-6) and high differential missingness between cases and controls (P<1×10-4) were excluded from further analyses.

 ***Variant pathogenicity filtering***